syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StepArea.md

 Step area chart is used to display data that changes over time or across different categories.

 In a step area chart, the data points are connected by horizontal and vertical lines to create a series of steps.
 Each step represents a specific time interval or category.
 The area between the steps is then filled with color or shading.
-To render a area chart, create an instance of [StepAreaSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.AreaSeries.html?tabs=tabid-1), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart]
+To render a area chart, create an instance of [StepAreaSeries] , and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.